banner

 spidrid joints

 This model shows the way the joints of spidrids work.
-One joint at the base of the legs (there are more than one closely-spaced joints there) serves to rotate the leg in a clockwise or antoiclockwise rotation, indicated by the vertical axis of the joint and th red arrow showing the direction of rotation; that type of movement is called 'promotion' and 'remotion', by the way.
-Furahan scientist copied the name from Earth crabs, whose legs are surprisingly like those of spidrids.
-Crabs do have a front side though, and 'promotion means the legs rotate forwards.
-In spidrids the animal has no front end, so 'promotion' came to mean 'anticlockwise'.
-It is likely that the scientists in question dodt not known the Latin for 'clockwise'.
+One joint at the base of the legs (there are several closely-spaced joints there) serves to rotate the leg in a clockwise or anticlockwise rotation, indicated by the vertical axis of the joint and the red arrow showing the direction of rotation; that type of movement is called 'promotion' and 'remotion'.
+Furahan scientists copied the name for the movements from those used for Earth crabs, whose legs are surprisingly like those of spidrids.
+Crabs do have a front though, and 'promotion' for crabs means the legs rotate forwards.
+In spidrids the animal has no front end, so 'promotion' came to mean 'anticlockwise', when the animal is seen from above.
+It is likely that the scientists in question did not known the Latin word for 'clockwise', otherwise they would probably have used it.

 The other diagram shows the muscles controlling all this.
-The promotor and remotor muscles, together with the flexor and extensor muscles, create a movement path.
-Legs sticking out sideways, at a cross angle to the direction of movement, derive most of their power form the promotor and remotor muscle, while the flexor/extensors muscles do not do much.
-The legs that are parallel to the movement direction face a different challenge: they mostly move through action of the flexor and extensor muscles.
+The promotor and remotor muscles, together with the flexor and extensor muscles, create a 3D movement.
+Those spidrid legs that stick out sideways, at a cross angle to the direction of movement, derive most of their power from the promotor and remotor muscles, while the flexor/extensors muscles of these legs do not contribte much power.
+The legs that are parallel to the movement direction face a different challenge: their propulsive power is mostly derived from the flexor and extensor muscles.
 Complicated, isn't it?

 For more explanations regarding the way spidrids move, search the Furaha blog for spidrids; this is a good post to start with.